huge-reality/MTA_Project_Group_5/brainstorm.md

 > 5. Map (literally or figuratively) those insights into actionable info for the "client" - MVP
 > 6. Stitch together multiple weeks
 > 7. Iterate on MVP

+# How should we approach/project pipeline:

+> consider neighborhood income